Drinking Water to Lower Blood Sugar: Does it Work? How Much?

 • Sip carbonated or sparkling water instead of plain.
 Many naturally flavored sparkling waters provide a bit of fruity flavor without added sugar or artificial sweeteners.

-• Add sliced fruit, such as lemons, limes, cucumbers, or strawberries to your water.
+• Add sliced fruit to your water, such as lemons, limes, cucumbers, or strawberries.

 • When fresh mint is available, infuse water with the leaves and stems for a hint of mint refreshment.